aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/optional/hostOSConfig.md

         List of unsafe sysctls that should be enabled on the node.

       * ##### `clusterDNSIPs`
-        List of IPs of DNS service/s running in the kubernetes cluster.
+        List of IPs of DNS service(s) running in the kubernetes cluster.

       * ##### `maxPods`
         Maximum number of pods that can be scheduled on each node.